 12-DAY TRIP/10 DAYS OF CYCLING – from €1,725

 This guided tour explores the hills, plains and historic towns of the southern Alentejo before crossing into the Algarve and ending at the small beach resort of Carvoeiro.

 Launched in 2018, the route for our this tour takes in the landscapes of the two southernmost regions of Portugal.

 We normally run this trip in early spring (in time for the first wildflowers but ahead of most other tourists) and in late autumn when the days are still generally sunny and reasonably warm.

-My wife and I will lead a small group of cyclists – maximum 10 riders – on a journey from the open expanses of the Alentejo, through the hills along the southern edge of this region and across country to the Algarve coast.
+My wife and I will lead you on a journey from the open expanses of the Alentejo, through the hills along the southern edge of this region and across country to the Algarve coast.

 Scroll down to read more about the Southern Explorer.
 You can also see what riders thought of this and other previous tours on our Reviews page.
 For further news and other information on biking in Portugal you can also check out the Pedal Portugal Facebook page and blog.